 The Company is of the view that the Option Plan provides the Company with the flexibility necessary to attract and maintain the services of senior management and other employees in competition with other companies in the renewable energy industry.
-A copy of the Option Plan is attached hereto as Schedule "B".
 The Board shall also have the authority to amend the Option Plan to reduce the benefits to its participants if in their discretion it is necessary or advisable to obtain any necessary regulatory approvals.